 Today, Nora is a partner at Lightburn.
 After nearly a decade building relationships with clients and investing in Lightburn’s success, she knows a great deal about what works and what doesn’t.
 Nora joins us to talk about her journey from print to digital, how project managers can level up to business leaders and what it takes to go after and formalize an executive role.

-Looking for insights to help grow your business?
-Join us at Owner Camp.
+Looking for real-world insights to level up your career?
+Join us at the Digital PM Summit.

 Carl Smith: Stopping by the Bureau Studios today, we have got Nora Lahl.
 Now, I've known Nora for a while.
 She had come to the Digital PM Summit.
 She was one of the first attendees of the Women's Leadership Camp that we had, and recently, some big news, she became partner and Director of Client Engagement at Lightburn, so welcome to the show, Nora Lahl.

 Nora Lahl: Hi, Carl.
 Thanks for having me.

 Carl Smith: You're welcome.
 Now, I reached out I think the second maybe that you published the blog post because for me, I hear so much from so many people about how it's hard when there's not a career path in a company, and I hear so many owners saying they're not sure where to promote from or how to promote.
 Now, you started at Lightburn like over eight years ago, right?

 Nora Lahl: Yeah, it's almost nine years now.

 Carl Smith: Tell me, one, the story of applying for the job, getting the job, getting started, and just what that was like.